 Did it work?
 Are you still here?

-Research also tells me that if I can keep your eyeballs on this post for 30 seconds, you’ll likely keep reading.
+Research tells me that if I can keep your eyeballs on this page for thirty seconds, you’ll likely keep reading.
 You may even stay engaged for a few minutes, which is an eternity in the online world.

-Writing Tip #1: Talk directly to the reader
+Writing Tip #1: Talk directly to your reader

+Think about the content you’ve written.
 Is the language warm and conversational?
-Or does it seem to lecture AT people?
+Or does it feel more like a lecture or a sermon?